 Residential treatment at Red Hawk is individualized 24/7 care in a residential setting.
-It combines intensive individual therapy, group therapy, equine-assisted therapy, recreational therapy and in-house educational services.
+It combines intensive individual therapy, group therapy, equine-assisted therapy, recreational therapy, and in-house educational services.
 It is designed for young women who are making poor choices and need a high level of support for mental and behavioral health concerns.
-Often young women in the residential treatment setting have previously, or are currently, engaged in dangerous behaviors like cutting, eating disordered behaviors, drug or alcohol abuse, running away from home, etc.)
+Often young women in the residential treatment setting have previously, or are currently, engaged in dangerous behaviors like cutting, suicidal ideation, risk-taking behaviors, and running away from home.

 We try to focus on positive change and less on specific time frames for program completion.
 With this in mind, we are sensitive to the financial and emotional sacrifices being made by our resident’s families.
-The length of time a resident is in treatment varies due to personal needs of each individual.
-We do not take a “cookie cutter” approach to treatment.
+The length of time a resident is in treatment varies due to the personal needs of each individual.
+We do not take a “cookie-cutter” approach to treatment.
 Treatment will depend on your child and how she responds to services.
-On average, our residents stay anywhere from 6-9 months.
+On average, our residents stay a minimum of 12 months.

 There are many options to pay for treatment:

 1. Insurance- Your insurance may pay for all or part of your daughter’s treatment.
 Often we can negotiate with your insurance company for full or partial payment of services.
 It usually depends on your plan and mental health benefits.

 2. Family members- Many families have reached out to close family members for help even with partial payment of services.
 In combination with other options, this can contribute to partial payment.

 3. Home equity loans- Often families will borrow money at a lower interest rate than traditional loan methods.
 Consult your CPA if this is a good option for you.

 4. Trust or education funds- Some families have funds set aside for educational needs.